jupyterhub/jupyterhub/examples/cull-idle/README.md

 ## Run `cull-idle` manually (not as a JupyterHub Service)

 This will run `cull-idle` manually.
-It needs to be done each time you wish to run `cull-idle` to shut down idle single-user notebook servers.
+It needs to be done each time by a hub admin to run `cull-idle` to shut down idle single-user notebook servers.
+The admin only needs to run the script on the hub and not the individual single-user notebook servers.

 Generate an API token and store it in the `JUPYTERHUB_API_TOKEN` environment variable.
 Run `cull_idle_servers.py` manually.